oicr-gsi/bclconvert/README.md

 # bclconvert
-Workflow to process a run directory through Dragen bclconvert
+Workflow to process a run directory through bclconvert on hpc